statiqdev/Website/input/web/content-and-data/content/content-hierarchy.md

 # Navigating The Tree

-A number of `IDocument` extension methods exist to help navigate the document hiearchy:
+A number of `IDocument` extension methods exist to help navigate the document hierarchy:

 - `GetParent()`: Gets the parent document of a given document.
 - `HasChildren()`: Returns if the document has any child documents.